 With a $503,000 expansion to the Austintown Township Police Department nearing completion, dispatchers in the building are eager to move to new space that will not only provide more elbow room, but also help improve efficiency in responding to emergencies in multiple communities.
 (The Youngstown Vindicator)

 North Dakota’s new tourism marketing campaign is promoting what the sparsely populated state has plenty of: elbow room.
-(The Bismarck Tribune)
+(North Dakota News)

 That’s a lot more elbow room than we have today, considering the state is now home to 10.4 million people, with 498,044 of them in the capital city.
 (The Atlanta Journal Constitution)